 London Drum

-The journey from Canary Wharf to Euston is in fare zones 1&2 and you’ll have to use the Jubilee and Northern tube lines, changing trains at London Bridge
+This journey is in zones 1&2 and you’ll have to use the Jubilee and Northern lines, changing trains at London Bridge

 1. From Canary Wharf take the Jubilee Line